 Breakdown of Average Canadian Indoor Water Use

-How Can I Reduce Indoor Consumption?
+How Can I Reduce Indoor Water Consumption?

-- Daily showers instead of baths can save 40, 000 litres per year.
+Daily showers instead of baths can save 40, 000 litres per year.

-- Turn off the tap while brushing your teeth and shaving.
+Turn off the tap while brushing your teeth and shaving.

-- With a greywater re-use system installed in your home, you can double the use of your shower water by redirecting it to flush your toilet!
+With a greywater re-use system installed in your home, you can double the use of your shower water by redirecting it to flush your toilet!

 A simple siphon can help collect bath water for re-use outside to water plants.